mitranim/wordplay/readme.md

 corporeality (material universe) © M

-frequest (frequent request) © LR
+frequest (frequent request) © VA

 hypocracy (a govnovernment form based on lies and deception, run by Kremlinals no doubt) © LJ

 kremlinal (blatantly corrupt Russian politician working out of Moscow specifically) © LJ

-seekurity (when you're looking to hire some; or maybe when the guards are alerted and looking for you) © LR
+seekurity (when you're looking to hire some; or maybe when the guards are alerted and looking for you) © VA

-sickurity © LR
+sickurity © VA

 edirtor © M